TheF1rstPancake/Kvasir/docs/backend.rst

 Structure
 ----------------
 The underlying structure is pretty simple.
-Requests come in from the front-end, and some of those requests will require the server to communicate with the platform's database, while others require requests to the WePay API, and then there are requests that will require both.
+Requests come in from the front-end, and some of those requests will require the server to communicate with the your database, while others require requests to the WePay API, and then there are requests that will require both.

 Each object built in the front-end app receives it's own endpoint on the server.
 For example, the :ref:`user object <user_object>` makes all of it's requests to the */user* endpoint on the server.